2 minute read

 Ryan Holiday, The Obstacle Is The Way.

-I decided to explore the application of this philosophy to various aspects of my life, and to share my experiences in this blog.
+I decided to explore the application of this philosophy to various aspects of my life, and to share my experiences in this blog over the next few months.
 My plan is to discuss its use in such domains as:

 • My personal life: amidst the chaos of parenting young children, it has helped me identify what is truly important and accept the imperfections of a hectic household.